bazel-contrib/rules_nodejs/README.md

 ## Hermeticity and reproducibility

 Bazel generally guarantees builds are correct with respect to their inputs.
 For example, this means that given the same source tree, you can re-build the same artifacts as an earlier release of your program.
-In the nodejs rules, Bazel is not the package manager, so some reponsibility falls to the developer to avoid builds that use the wrong dependencies.
+In the nodejs rules, Bazel is not the package manager, so some responsibility falls to the developer to avoid builds that use the wrong dependencies.
 This problem exists with any build system in the JavaScript ecosystem.

 Both NPM and Yarn have a lockfile, which ensures that dependencies only change when the lockfile changes.
 Users are *strongly encouraged* to use the locking mechanism in their package manager.